amponce/market-intel/outstatic/content/pages/indicative-fixed-pricing-and-market-intel.md

 slug: 'indicative-fixed-pricing-and-market-intel'
 description: ''
 coverImage: ''
-publishedAt: '2023-03-20T16:17:13.464Z'
+publishedAt: '2023-03-21T16:18:15.272Z'
 ---

-For 3-20-23
+For 3-21-23

-NYMEX falling further so far this morning.
-1-week and 2-week forecasts call for the West to endure below normal temps, keeping California Basis prices elevated for April ’23.
-As for the rest of the months, we’re seeing $2 increases for July – Sep, and $5 increases for Dec – Feb.
-The summer and winter basis strips are showing these wide spreads out through 2027.
-Buy up all the cheap months and cover the pricey months to be safe?
-Maybe…
+Little to no change in today’s NYMEX from yesterday.
+CA Basis SHOULD weaken in the coming weeks as scheduled maintenance wraps up, increasing intra state capacity.
+While we wait for CA Basis to weaken, we can always pick up NYMEX strips (financial) now and buy the matching Basis (physical) strips later when/if they weaken.
+Think about it…

 START MONTH – APRIL ‘23

 PG&E CG SOCAL CG

-1 MONTH $6.85 $5.52
+1 MONTH $6.83 $5.49

-3 MONTHS $6.25 $4.95
+3 MONTHS $6.23 $4.93

-6 MONTHS $6.93 $6.19
+6 MONTHS $6.92 $6.18

 12 MONTHS $7.42 $7.31

-24 MONTHS $6.91 $7.16
+24 MONTHS $6.92 $7.17

 2023 Summer Strip (June – Oct)

-$7.13 $6.51
+$7.15 $6.53

 2023/2024 Winter Strips

-$8.17 $9.10
+$8.20 $9.14